c00lkiddpostshaxxs/base91/README.md

 ```bash
 clang -O2 base91.c -o base91
 ```
 *If it pops up a window asking you to install **"command line developer tools",** it means you have no compiler installed at all.
-Install it with the command below:*
+Install it with the instructions below:*
 Check if Homebrew is installed on your Mac:
 ```bash
 which brew